cqtqlyst/Business-Index/README.md

 # BusinessIndex: CAP 23-24

 This is the repository for the Homestead FBLA Coding and Programming project for the 2023-2024 school year.
 The team members are Aayush Gaywala (github username: cqtqlyst), Mihir Anantatheerta (github username: mihir-a), and Dan Iacob (github: MrBigBoss123).
+Alongside the presentation and speech, this project won 5th at the FBLA National Leadership Conference.

 BusinessIndex is an innovative application designed for schools and organizations across the nation.
 It is a simple to use platform that allows users to catalog and discover businesses that meet their unique requirements.
 It is complete with a search feature for businesses, an enter feature for new businesses, an AI chatbot, and a fully done login/sign-up system.
 It aims to aid our Career and Technical Education Department for